Slice regular functions as covering maps and global $\star$-roots: Covering automorphisms and monodromy

 belongs to $\mathcal{G}$.\end{propos} \begin{proof} We have that $\sigma_k\circ G_\tau=\sigma_k\circ\rho\circ\tau\circ H$.
 We know that $\sigma_k\circ\rho=\rho\circ \mathfrak{s}_k$ and $\mathfrak{s}_k\circ\tau=\mathfrak{s}_k$, so

 Therefore, $G_\tau\in\mathcal{G}$. \end{proof}

-With the construction from this last Proposition, we recover all the $k^2$ functions in $\mathcal{G}$ from one of them.
-However, the previous proposition does not define an action of $\Aut_{\mathfrak{s}_k}$ on $\mathcal{G}$, as $G_\tau$ depends on how we choose $H$.
-In order to obtain a result in this direction, we now reinterpret some computations made in the previous section with the language of cover automorphisms (see Remark~\ref{remarkslice}).
+Thanks to Proposition~\ref{prp_noaction}, we recover all the $k^2$ functions in $\mathcal{G}$ from one of them.
+We note that the map $\tau\mapsto G_\tau$ is not an action of $\Aut_{\mathfrak{s}_k}$ on $\mathcal{G}$, as the different possible choices of $H$ such that $\rho\circ H=G$ result in different definitions for $G_\tau$ and there is not a coherent way to choose such an $H$ for all the $G\in\mathcal{G}$.
+In order to obtain a result in this direction, we now reinterpret some computation given in the previous section with the language of cover automorphisms (see Remark~\ref{remarkslice}).

 \begin{defin}Given $G:\mathcal{U}\to\C^4$, we define $TG:\mathcal{U}\to\C^4$ as $TG(z)=\overline{G(\bar{z})}$.\end{defin}